Nonreciprocal photon blockade in a spinning microwave magnomechanical system through kerr-magnon and optical parametric amplifier: Nonreciprocal photon blockade

 \section{Nonreciprocal photon blockade}

-In this section, we concentrate on the analytical solution of the non-Hermitian Schr\"odinger equation as well as numerical solution using Master equation.
-In addition, we talk about the weak coupling regime's ability to realize a strong photon blockade ($g_{mb}\ll \omega_b$).
-By solving the Schr\"odinger equation $i\partial_t |\Psi (t)\rangle=\mathscr{H}_2|\Psi (t)\rangle$ in the weak driving limit, where $|\Psi(t)\rangle$ represents the system's state, we obtain the analytical expression for the correlation function.
-This solution is found by truncating the Hilbert space to the low-excitation subspace $\mathscr{D}=\left\{ |m,n\rangle \mid m+n \leq 2 \right\}$, encompassing states with up to two total excitations.
-In the bare-state basis $|m,n\rangle$ (where $m$ and $n$ are the magnon and photon numbers in the cavity), the system state within the $m+n\leq2$ low-excitation subspace is written as
+In this section, we focus on both the analytical solution of the non-Hermitian Schr\"odinger equation and the numerical results obtained via the master equation approach.
+Additionally, we investigate the feasibility of achieving a strong photon blockade in the weak-coupling limit ($g \ll \omega_b$).
+The analytical expression for the correlation function is obtained by solving the Schr\"odinger equation $i\partial_t |\Psi(t)\rangle = \mathscr{H}|\Psi(t)\rangle$ under the assumption of a weak driving field.
+This solution is found by truncating the Hilbert space to the low-excitation subspace $\mathscr{D}=\left\{ |{\rm d,f}\rangle \mid {\rm d+f}\leq 2 \right\}$, encompassing states with up to two total excitations.
+In the bare-state basis $|\rm d,f\rangle$ (where ${\rm d}$ and ${\rm f}$ are the magnon and photon numbers in the cavity), the system state within the ${\rm d+f}\leq2$ low-excitation subspace is written as

-where, ${\rm C}_{mn}(t)$ denotes the time-dependent amplitude of the state $|m,n\rangle$.
-The probability amplitudes $\mathrm{C}_{mn} (t)$ satisfy a set of linear differential equations derived from the Schr"odinger equation
+where ${\rm C}_{\rm df}(t)$ denotes the time-dependent amplitude of the state $|{\rm d, f}\rangle$.
+The probability amplitudes $\mathrm{C}_{\rm df} (t)$ satisfy a set of linear differential equations derived from the Schr\"odinger equation